Double Dragon Neon Review

 Successfully bringing classic series' to a new generation of gamers, WayForward has brought another classic back from the dead.
 Double Dragon: Neon should not be looked at as a remake, but rather a retelling of the classic story, while keeping the feel of the old-school arcade brawler – but with a fresh coat of paint.

-Starting up like the original Double Dragon your girlfriend Marian is hanging outside a shady place and takes a punch to the gut without flinching and is taken away to our new villain; Skullmageddon who resembles a cross between Shredder and Skeletor.
-For the fans of the series, there are plenty of throwbacks to the previous titles in the series, but there are also plenty of new surprises along the way in regards to how the story unfolds.
+Starting up like the original Double Dragon, your girlfriend Marian is hanging outside a shady place and takes a punch to the gut without flinching and is taken away to our new villain, Skullmageddon, who resembles a cross between Shredder and Skeletor.
+For the fans of the series, there are plenty of throwbacks to the previous titles, but there are also plenty of new surprises along the way in regards to how the story unfolds.

-There are two different versions: one that offers boosts to your stats as well some that will allow you to gain health upon landing blows and making weapons stronger and the other set are known as “sosetsitsu.”
-These allow you to throw fireballs, perform knee drops as well as summon a dragon that attacks everyone one screen – and no you can’t form a double dragon; I tried.
-The more tapes you collect the stronger that ability will become.
+There are two different versions: one that offers boosts to your stats as well as some that will allow you to gain health upon landing blows and making weapons stronger, and the other set are known as "sosetsitsu."
+These allow you to throw fireballs, perform knee drops as well as summon a dragon that attacks everyone on screen – and no, you can't form a double dragon; I tried.
+The more tapes you collect, the stronger that ability will become.
 The shops scattered across some of the stages allow you to purchase extra lives as well as a Tapesmith that can add additional tapes to your inventory.
-Don’t waste your cash purchasing extra lives as they do not carry over to the next stage.
+Don't waste your cash purchasing extra lives as they do not carry over to the next stage.

-Playing co-op both characters, Billy & Jimmy, get their own save files.
-If you have played the majority of the game solo and a buddy wants to join you for only a couple mission there is the shadow bro option that will duplicate your already developed character.
+Playing co-op, both characters, Billy & Jimmy, get their own save files.
+If you have played the majority of the game solo and a buddy wants to join you for only a couple of missions, there is the shadow bro option that will duplicate your already developed character.
 All of the loot that either of you collect will go to the one save file.

 Simply Put